lovemonkey257/dabble/README.md

 This project is targetted to be run on a Raspberry Pi running Raspberry OS (this could change).
 Assumptions reqarding packages etc rely on this.
 While the hardware could be run on another system using I2C and I2S I've not tested this.

 ## Current progress and Features
-- Forked and fixed dablin cli to output PAD announcements e.g. now playing
 - UI seems stable
-- The Adafruit speakerbonnet/amp works fine now and can capture audio
+- Moved to USB sound card.
+The Adafruit speakerbonnet/amp works fine now and can capture audio but still have hugh problems with volume control.
-- Two encoders work
+- Airplay via shairplay-sync works and sound switched between radio and airplay

 ## Components
 - Raspberry Pi 5.
 I tried the Pi Zero 2 but the speaker bonnet and ALSA/Pulseaudio did not play nicely.
 I'll come back to this.